Waste Spark Electronic Ignition

 Because of the design of the coil, a faulty coil results in a misfire at more than one cylinder.
 Scanned data will indicate two misfires at the same time.

-The ignition module in the illustration relies on inputs from several sensors, including the crankshaft position sensor and the camshaft position sensor, to make decisions.
+The ignition control module in the illustration below relies on inputs from several sensors, including the crankshaft position sensor and the camshaft position sensor, to make decisions.

 An open at point A would result in a no-start condition.
 This is a common ground for both coils.
 The primary circuit is ground switched.